QuickCarpet/QuickCarpet/rules.md

 Optimizes hoppers and droppers interacting with chests ("Killer Hopper"s)

 Tests showed ca. 5-10x performance improvement in worst-case scenarios

+Deprecated: 2No2Name's mod includes this and much more
 Type: `boolean`
 Default: `false`
 Options: `true`, `false`